adstuart/azure-gwlb-chain/README.md

 # Additional reading

-- Jose Moreno published an excellent blog - [What language does the Azure Gateway Load Balancer speak?](https://blog.cloudtrooper.net/2021/11/11/what-language-does-the-azure-gateway-load-balancer-speak/) - where he goes deeper on the transport layer, and gives you the opportunity to "become the NVA vendor" with his Linux based NVA (and associated AZ CLI scripts).
+- Jose Moreno published an excellent blog - [What language does the Azure Gateway Load Balancer speak?](https://blog.cloudtrooper.net/2021/11/11/what-language-does-the-azure-gateway-load-balancer-speak/) - where he goes deeper on the transport layer, and gives you the opportunity to "_become the NVA vendor_" with his Linux based NVA (and associated AZ CLI scripts).